 Calculating Wages in Workers' Compensation Benefits and L&I Claims

-The value of time-loss compensation benefits is based upon wages a person was getting at the time of work injury or occupational disease manifestation.
+The value of time-loss compensation benefits is based upon the wages a person was getting at the time of work injury or occupational disease manifestation.
 If the person was working a second job, the value of that income must also be included in the wage computation.
 The Department of Labor and Industries (L&I) computes monthly wages according to RCW 51.08.178.

-Procedurally, there is a computation for regular and continuous employment and a computation for seasonal, intermittent or part-time employment.
-Also, there's a "catch all" computation that considers "like employee" wages.
+Procedurally, there is a computation for regular and continuous employment and a computation for seasonal, intermittent, or part-time employment.
+Also, there's a "catch-all" computation that considers "like employee" wages.
 Moreover, bonuses are always applied when the gross monthly wage is calculated.
 And, generally speaking, L&I should apply the computation that is fair and equitable.
 Finally, other compensation received as part of the contract for hire must also be included.

 What is a Wage Order in an L&I claim?